A Day in the Life of an Alaskan Truck Driver

 Alaska has two oceans, three seas, 3,000 rivers, and 3 million lakes.
 Despite being the largest land-sized state, only 20 percent of Alaska is accessible by road

 The Alaska supply chain requires unique and customized logistics for distribution.
 Just as individuals use boats and seaplanes to travel to remote communities throughout the state, supply chain logistics include boats, barges, and planes.
-They also require truck drivers to haul long distances across paved, unpaved, and ice roads.
+They also require Alaskan truck drivers to haul long distances across paved, unpaved, and ice roads.

 The Long and Winding Road